OhuePeter/cheercoders-mexa/README.md

 # cheercoders-mexa
-This is the "cheercoders" team's innovative approach to tackling mental health challenges through AI-powered measurement and intervention.
+This repository houses the "cheercoders" team's comprehensive research and development efforts aimed at addressing mental health issues.
+By leveraging the power of AI, the team is pioneering new methods for measuring and monitoring mental health, ultimately leading to more effective interventions and support.